lelandbatey/defuse_division/design-thoughts.md

 4. As a player, when I choose "host and play" under "Multiplayer", I am dropped into a waiting screen till another player chooses to join my game.
 5. As a player, when I select "Multiplayer" and another player is already waiting at "host and play" on the same network as me, I will see their host in the list of games I may choose to join.

+### Playing on a dedicated server:

+The default state for a minesweeper server is to create a new bout.
+The default state for a bout is to wait for players to connect.
+When a player connects, the bout checks if the number of players currently registered is the correct number, and if it is, then the bout moves into the 'playing' state.

+In the playing state, actions are sent from each player to the server.
+During the processing of each action, the server evaluates whether that action results in a play-terminating game state.
+If a play-terminating game state is reached, the server categorizes each player as victorious or defeated and sends this message to each player.
+After sending the message indicating a play-terminating state and its outcomes, the bout is ended, players are disconnected, and the server creates a new bout and enters the default state.